akashgurung-lab/VTEC-May-2024-Final-Year-Project-2025-/README.md

 - **Global Scale Response**: Complete disruption of normal diurnal VTEC patterns across the mid-latitude network
 - **Cause-and-Effect Relationships**: Comprehensive characterization of solar wind drivers and the complex, geographically dependent response of the mid-latitude ionosphere

-**Note**: This repository serves as the computational component of the corresponding thesis work.
+**Note**: This repository serves as the computational component of the corresponding Bachelor's project work.
 For detailed theoretical background, methodology, and comprehensive analysis, please refer to the complete thesis document.

 **Keywords**: VTEC, Geomagnetic Storm, Ionosphere, Prompt Penetration Electric Fields, Disturbance Dynamo Electric Fields

-## Scientific Motivation
+## 🔬 Scientific Motivation

 The May 2024 geomagnetic storm represents a unique opportunity to study extreme space weather impacts on the Earth's ionosphere.
 This event provides critical insights into: